 On behalf of the City of Raleigh, Mayor Mary-Ann Baldwin has committed to the House America initiative and will serve as a partner.
 View the letter of support

-Every year, the Department of Housing and Urban Development (HUD) sets income limits.
-These income limits are used for many of the programs offered through the Housing and Neighborhoods Department.
-The incomes are updated annually.
+Every year, the Department of Housing and Urban Development (HUD) sets income and rent limits.
+These limits are used for many of the programs offered through the Housing and Neighborhoods Department.
+The incomes and rents are updated annually.